Brand Partners Program

 Small businesses are welcome and encouraged to donate to IDA and to identify themselves to their audiences and patrons as proud IDA supporters.
 Depending on the legal requirements of your state, your business donation may be an eligible tax deduction.
 Please check with your CPA or a tax consultant.

 Signage and communications may indicate that a business donates to IDA but should avoid language indicating that a portion of proceeds from specific sales will be donated to IDA unless the applicable legal agreements for a Commercial Co-Venture have been put in place.
 IDA will happily provide signage for your business.
 Please contact firstname.lastname@example.org for more information.

 How can I become an Annual General Meeting and Conference Sponsor?

-This year marks our 29th Annual General Meeting and Conference.
-Sponsorship and Exhibitor Opportunities include both on-the-ground in Boston and broader social-media exposure celebrating our partnership.
+This year marks our 30th Annual General Meeting and Conference.
+Sponsorship and Exhibitor Opportunities include both on-the-ground in Snowbird, Utah and broader social-media exposure celebrating our partnership.
 All IDA Brand Partners are given the opportunity to be featured at the AGM.
-If you are not an IDA Brand Partner, you can learn more about this year’s sponsorship packages.
+If you are not an IDA Brand Partner, you can learn more about sponsorship by contacting us at email@example.com.